Arrays

 Accessing array elements after declaration

-After declaring an array you can work access its elements using square brackets:
+After declaring an array, you can access its elements using square brackets:

 $FloatArray[$index] += 100.0